 - Severe autonomic instability.

 This is the second category where cold-turkey quitting can be fatal.
-Never stop regular benzodiazepine use abruptly without medical supervision — supervised tapering is required, typically over weeks to months depending on dose and duration.
+Never stop regular sedative use abruptly without clinical supervision — supervised supervised support is required, typically over weeks to months depending on dose and duration.

 Stimulant withdrawal (cocaine, methamphetamine)